Last updated:

 U (Rabbit)

-Japanese Zodiac Zodiac Sign · Wood · Ruled by Moon
+Japanese Zodiac Sign · Wood · Ruled by Moon

 U, the Rabbit, is associated with the moon in Japanese mythology.
 U-year people are gentle, cultured, and possess a refined sensibility.
 They are natural peacemakers whose quiet wisdom and artistic nature bring beauty to the everyday.